turingschool/portfolios/students/1806-back/nick-lindeberg/20180919-Nic-Lindeberg-m2.md

-*
-* ActiveRecord Obstacle Course (link to your finished repo) https://github.com/NickLindeberg/activerecord-obstacle-course
-* If you're in a posse - please include (in the Being a Community Member section):
-    * a blurb about what you did with your posse over the module.
-I am the producer and editor of the #podcast posse.
-    * your favorite thing about the posse experience.
-It was great meeting a bunch of new people, particularly in other programs.
 * Non evaluated project: Rails Mini Project
 * Include what you learned/took away from the project.
 * Evaluated projects: Little Shop, Job Tracker, Bike Share
 * Assessments: Final

 ## Nick Lindeberg - BEM2 - Portfolio